SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 further development and sprint details.
 Every two weeks, Tino Klingebiel, our external advisor and consultant, will also participate in the meeting.

-Customer meetings will be definitely held on every milestone, on your request and in case of serious ambiguities/problems during the development.
+Customer meetings will at least be held on every milestone, but also on your request or in case of serious ambiguities or problems during the development.

 ##Team Members and Responsibilities